 Service-learning is an innovative teaching method that combines meaningful community service with academic instruction.
 Instructors who incorporate a service-learning component into their courses offer grade-based incentives for students to commit to service projects that are relevant to course learning objectives.
 National research data shows that student service-learners learn more about the course content, are more engaged in the classroom, explore career options and assume greater civic responsibility in their community.
 CPCC research data shows that service-learning has a high correlation with student success.

-The CPCC Service-Learning Center serves as a liaison between instructors, students and the partnering community agencies that provide service opportunities for students.
-The Center is an on-campus resource for information about non-profit organizations.
+Service-Learning serves as a liaison between instructors, students and the partnering community agencies that provide service opportunities for students.
+Service-Learning is an on-campus resource for information about non-profit organizations.
 It is also a resource for faculty development and training opportunities related to service-learning teaching methods.

 - Central Campus, Room 257 of the Overcash Building